Vinco Mechanical

 Multi zone mini split installation cost by zone count.

 Five zone configurations Vinco quotes most often in NYC homes, brownstones, and small co-ops.
 Ranges include equipment, labor, standard line set, NYC DOB filing, and tie-in.
-Surcharge brand (Mitsubishi, Daikin), in-wall line set concealment, electrical panel upgrade, and crane day price separately.
+Surcharge brand (Mitsubishi, Daikin), in-wall line set concealment, electrical panel upgrade, and rigging day price separately.

 Single-zone (1 head)